deepfield/dnsflow/README.md

 half of the available CPUs, we recommend you verify this by examining the total time to process a large pcap file under different -M settings on the target machine.
-A good procedure is to start with a small setting for M, then doubling it until the total processing time no longer decreases.
+A good procedure is to start with a small setting for M, and then double it until the total processing time no longer decreases.

 ## Install DNSFlow Reader Dependencies
 The dnsflow reader is a python script with the following dependencies: